ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/walkthrough-calculating-work-in-process-for-a-job.md

 ---
-    title: Walkthrough - Calculating Work in Process for a Job | Microsoft Docs
+    title: Walkthrough - Calculating Work in Process for a Job
-    description: With jobs, you can schedule the usage of your company's resources and keep track of the various costs associated with the usage of resources on a specific project.
-Jobs involve the consumption of employee hours, machine hours, inventory items, and other types of usage that have to be tracked as a job progresses.
+    description: Jobs involve the consumption of employee hours, machine hours, inventory items, and other types of usage that have to be tracked as a job progresses.
     author: SorenGP

     ms.service: dynamics365-business-central